w4ffl35/node-maze-generator/README.md

 (also see main.js)

     const nmg = require('node-maze-generator');
-    const mazeGenerator = new nmg.generators.maze({ generators: [
+    const generator = new nmg.generators.generator([
         {
+            generator: nmg.generators.maze,
+            options: {
+                ...
+            },
 			generator: nmg.generators.room,
 			options: {
 			...
 			}
         }
     ]});
+	new nmg.renderer(generator);

 ---

 #### Custom generator classes

-The `NodeMazeGenerator` class object will be passed to any generators given in the constructor.
-In this way it is possible to access the maze generator grid data

-Generators should match the following pattern.
+Custom generators should match the following pattern.

-See `src/room.js` for an example.

     class SomeGenerator {
-        generate = (options: {}, grid: {}, data: {}) => {
+        constructor (data: {}, options: {}) {
-            // do something with grid object
+            // do something with the data object this.data.someProperty = 'someValue';

-			return data;
         }
     }

+See `src/room.js` and `src/maze.js` for complete examples.

 ---

 #### Optional arguments

-NodeMazeGenerator takes the following optional arguments:

-    {
-        width: <number>,
-        height: <number>,
-        grid_class:<class used to generate a grid, contains cell data>,
-        cell_class: <class used to represent a cell on the grid>,
-        start_x: <starting x position on the grid>,
-        start_y: <starting y position on the grid>,
-        generators: <array of generator objects>
-    }

-Roomgenerator takes the following optional arguments:

-    {
-        minRooms: <minimum number of rooms>,
-        maxRooms: <maximum number of rooms>,
-        minRoomWidth: <minimum width of a room>,
-        minRoomHeight: <minimum height of a room>,
-        maxRoomWidth: <maximum width of a room>,
-        maxRoomHeight: <maximum height of a room>
-    }
+see `src/maze.js` and `src/room.js` for a list of option arguments that each class takes.

 ---